Relaxation Protocol MP3 Files

 The original protocol developed decades ago has been updated and modified by various animal behaviorists.
 Dr. Karen Overall developed the version upon which these audio files were created.

 I’m really boiling things down here, but essentially the protocol teaches a dog to settle and defer to you in no matter what happens.
 Through food rewards and calm, quiet praise, the dog learns good associations with the various stimuli.
 It’s essentially a formatted, systematic way to use classical conditioning to teach a dog to feel better and relax.

-We did the 15-day cycle in sequence in various areas of our home.
+With Lilly, I did the 15-day cycle in sequence in various areas of our home.
 We spent literally months working on this in a safe, controlled environment before we ever attempted to take this training into public spaces.

-Download Relaxation Protocol Audio Files
+Download Relaxation Protocol Audio Files for FREE !